brinkmanlab/psortm_commandline_docker/README.md

 It also contains a wrapper script (psortm) to run psortm inside the container.

 Warning: Users of this psortm app must have admin rights to run docker commands.
-Either that or an administator must give you access to run "docker run" commands.
+Either that or an administrator must give you access to run "docker run" commands.

 ## Pre-built Docker image
 A pre-built image created by the Dockerfile in this repository can be